mkmccarty/TokenTimeBoostBot/doc/HowToBoostBot.md

 When the sign-up list is created the buttons for that are pinned for quick future access.
 When the the sign-up or boost list has a change to show a different booster, the updated list will be posted as a new message, and the previous one deleted.
 This keeps the list moving with the channel or thread's timeline.

 From the pinned signup buttons, **Join** the contract and set the number of boost tokens you like to use, these default to 8 and anything set will persist for future contracts.
-The 5/6/8 set the number of tokens wanted with +/- adjusting that amount up or down so you get to any number.
+Buttons with 5️⃣/6️⃣/8️⃣ set the number of :token: wanted with bottons +/- to adjust that amount up or down so you get to any number.

 When the boost list is shown, one farmer is the current booster with a display with the number of tokens wanted and several reaction icons.
 Select :token: each time you send a token to the current booster.
 If you are the current booster and receive a token on your own through ads or other means use the token reaction on yourself so everyone is aware how many tokens you still need.